Earth Systems Modelling

 Stakeholder Type

 The concept of the Earth system can be traced to James Lovelock’s much-discussed Gaia hypothesis, which posited that all of Earth is a self-regulating whole.
-While aspects of Lovelock’s proposal remain controversial, the core notion of significant interactions between elements of the Earth system — oceans, atmosphere, land, Arctic and Antarctic ice (the cryosphere) and biosphere — has proved correct.
+While aspects of Lovelock’s proposal remain controversial, the core notion has proved correct.

-Earth system models that can handle these interactions are necessarily extremely complex.
-One key enabler is the development of ever more powerful supercomputers.
+Earth-system models that can handle these interactions are necessarily extremely complex.
+One key enabler is the development of ever-more-powerful supercomputers.
 However, a crucial task is to ground them in observations of real-world systems, and in process-oriented studies that capture the mechanisms of the Earth system.
-This requires a significant increase in monitoring capacity, using both terrestrial and space-based sensors.
-Strategic improvements in Earth remote sensing would bolster our understanding of the Earth system and ability to forecast societally-relevant changes.
+This requires significant increases in monitoring capacity, using both terrestrial and space-based sensors.
+Strategic improvements in Earth remote sensing would bolster our understanding of the Earth system and ability to forecast societally relevant changes.

 Emerging Topic: